3nippo/system_of_equations_solving_methods/README.md

 Allow solve linear equations with given error.

 - Simple iterations method --- simple (!) method.
 No additional profits.
 - Zeydel method.
-It is faster then simple one because simple one computes all components of X^(k + 1) based on components of X^(k) only, when Zeydel's method use new computed values of X^(k + 1) to compute the next ones if he can.
+It is faster than simple one because simple computes all components of X^(k + 1) based on components of X^(k) only, when Zeydel's method uses new computed values of X^(k + 1) to compute the following components if he can.